yy3019/CGMbuHMM/README.md

 )
 ```

-`CGMmfpt` applies supplied cutoffs but does not optimize them.
+`CGMbuHMM` applies supplied cutoffs but does not optimize them.
 This keeps cutoff
 selection separate from transition and MFPT estimation and helps prevent using
 the same participant-period outcomes both to choose and evaluate thresholds.